EBS369/solidity-test/README.md

 16. Should deploy multiple StakingRewards instances in one factory deploy() call
 17. Delete expired mapping entries for gas refund
 18. Consider building an LP alike token as receipt of deposit / staking
+19. Minimal deposit amount (e.g. 1e16 for 0.01 of an 18 decimal token)

 ## Critical